starsprung/amazon-ynab-sync/README.md

 It's possible to provide your Amazon.com credentials as parameters via CLI options or environment variables.
-In general it's not secure to provide your password directly in clear text, as they may be logged in your shell history, but many password managers such as [LastPass](https://github.com/lastpass/lastpass-cli) or [1Password](https://1password.com/downloads/command-line/) have a CLI tool that can be used to provide the the login credentials.
+In general it's not secure to provide your password directly in clear text, as they may be logged in your shell history, but many password managers such as [LastPass](https://github.com/lastpass/lastpass-cli) or [1Password](https://1password.com/downloads/command-line/) have a CLI tool that can be used to provide the login credentials.

 #### LastPass